davidemecugni/StruttureDatiEAlgoritmi/README.md

-# Fondamenti Di Informatica 1
+# Strutture Dati e Algoritmi

 This repo is a collection of code made in the course "Strutture Dati e Algoritmi" held by prof. Federico Bolelli and prof. Maurizio Vincini during the academic year 2022/2023.